Vaastav-Technologies/py-logician/README.md

 ### 👑 One Env-var to rule all!

-It can get quite detailed, verbose (and may I sa, ymessy) to remember so many env-vars.
+It can get quite detailed, verbose (and may I say, messy) to remember so many env-vars.
 Thus, `logician` also provides env-var `LGCN_ALL_LOG` with the lowest priority which can set the log levels of all loggers:

 ```shell